 Using the PIN allows you to use the computer for one hour, which will extend so long as there is not a waitlist for computer use.
 We have headphones at the Reference Desk that you may borrow if you need to watch or listen to something on the computer.

 Public computers do begin to shut down 15 minutes before close.
-Please plan according when planning your visit to the library.
+Please plan accordingly when planning your visit to the library.

 Public Internet Access